mdaku/posc-39003-fall-2019/README.md

   <tr><td colspan=2>&nbsp;</td><td colspan=2><a href="http://www.calendly.com/markdaku" target="_BLANK">Sign up for office hours here</a></td></tr>
 </table>

-## Course Description & Goals
+## Course Description

-This course introduces the student to regression analysis for social science inquiry
+This course introduces the student to regression analysis for social science inquiry.
+We will be working primarily in R.

 ## Pre-requisites